SAD-AFAG

 Due to the decrease in fish stock, the competition between seals and small scale fishermen has been ascending as they hunt in the same waters.
 Artisanal fishermen may sometime show great reactions even they suffer small amount of fish losses due to monk seals because they have already lower incomes and poorer.

-The key places where monk seals survive (breed, raise pups, hide and rest) are the coastal caves, either underwater entrance or from surface.
+4. Disturbance in monk seal caves: The key places where monk seals survive (breed, raise pups, hide and rest) are the coastal caves, either underwater entrance or from surface.
 In the recent years, seal caves have been disturbed under the tourism pressure and several caves are abondoned by the seals because of the disturbance given by divers.

-The followings can be given as the examples of the effect of pollution on the species in Türkiye: Gümüşlük Çavuş Island, one of the important seal habitat, an oil pollution occured in 1996.
-In Sinop Inceburun Cape during a field research, land based pollution were observed (nylon bags, ropes etc.) and though it is rare, it was also observed that ropes or cloth pieces curl the head and neck of the seals.
-The oil spill happened in Çavuş Island, Bodrum SW Türkiye, affected the habitat of the seals and the tightly curling of the rope around the head of the monk seal named “Dişi korsan” in Foça are examples of pollution.
-However, pollution has never been a priority threat among the other problems mentioned above.
+The followings can be given as the examples of the effect of pollution on the species in Türkiye: In Çavuş Island near Gümüşlük is one of the important seal habitat and an oil pollution occurred in 1996.
+In Sinop Inceburun Cape during a field research, a heavy marine litter due to land based pollution were observed (nylon bags, ropes etc.).
+Although it is rare, it was observed that ropes or similar solid waste items can entangle head or neck of the seals.

 Gümüşlük Çavuş Island, Oil Pollution Clean-up Project.
 AFAG members collecting oil sludge in the sea, just in front of the monk seal cave ©1997 SAD-AFAG Burak Kasımhocaoğlu